DevExpress/XPO/Tutorials/ASP.NET/WebApi/README.md

 * In the **Solution Explorer**, right-click the project name and select **Manage NuGet Packages**.
 * Make sure **Package source** is set to **All**, **nuget.org** or **DevExpress 20.1 Local** on the right.
-* In the left top corner under **Browse**, search for the `DevExpress.Xpo` package and select its latest version on the right.
+* In the left top corner under **Browse**, search for the `DevExpress.Xpo` package and select the latest version on the right.
 * Click **Install** on the right and accept all the licenses in the **License Acceptance** dialogs.

 For more information, see the following: